ameerah001/training1/README.md

 # training1
-trying to push and pull a file and accessed by team members
+trying to push and pull a file and accessed by team memberss